beatrizheav/BCDIC22-RN-recetario-cocina-team3/README.md

 - [Credits](#credits)

 ## Description
+This cookbook project, consists of a FrontEnd challenge, whose objective was:
+-To create a home screen where the user sees the recommended recipes and those that have been given as favorites.
+-Have the option to select one to see its details.

 ## How to install and run the project
 Clone the github repository.
 You must have React Native installed in the Expo development environment and have an emulator or an android device.